About the time they told me I'd need a team of security guards to escort me to the men's room, I knew I'd done it.

 What are they buying now?

-Recent investments include Logitech, Middleby, and Dynamic Materials -- a little-known leader in the explosive metalworking industry that has risen 117% since the Hidden Gems team purchased shares in late March.
+Recent investments include Dynamic Materials and Atheros Communications -- a little-known leader in the wireless communications semiconductor chipset design industry that has risen 148% since the Hidden Gems team purchased shares last May.

-And because each of these has the potential to be the next home run stock, I make a point to check out the Hidden Gems real-money portfolio every morning, so I can get the latest updates on the stocks they own (so far, 11 of 16 positions are in the green, and eight are up more than 40%) and be the first to know about new stocks they've uncovered.
+And because each of these has the potential to be the next home run stock, I make a point to check out the Hidden Gems real-money portfolio every morning, so I can get the latest updates on the stocks they own (so far, 17 of 20 positions are in the green, and 10 are up more than 30%) and be the first to know about new stocks they've uncovered.

 If you'd like to follow along with me, I invite you to take a free 30-day trial of Hidden Gems, giving you full access to the real-money portfolio and the exclusive, members-only website featuring an interactive portfolio scorecard, full write-ups on every recommendation, and the entire 31-book reading list.

-I also invite you to use the comments feature below to chime in on what stocks you're buying, what stocks you're selling, what books you're reading, and, of course, what kind of egregious country-club crimes you're committing.
+I also invite you to use the comments box below to chime in on what stocks you're buying, what stocks you're selling, what books you're reading, and of course, what kind of egregious country-club crimes you're committing.

 If you'd like to learn more about this 30-day free trial, simply click here.
 There's no obligation to subscribe.